 Another example is where a contractor’s work is defective, which can be an extremely expensive problem, particularly if the defect is discovered after the property has been completed.
 We can advise on how to resolve such issues with a contractor and how to manage them with the homeowner.

 We help in a number of ways.

 First, we can look at the contract documents that developers use.
 They could be for the appointment of consultants or contractors.
-It is important also to check the processes – what happens if you ask someone to do some work for you on your conditions and he replies to say that he will do them on his conditions?
+It is important also to check the processes – what happens if you ask someone to do some work for you on your conditions and they reply to say that they will do them on their conditions?

-Secondly, we can look at letters of reliance, collateral warranties and similar.
-Because of NHBC protection, they are not as relevant in the house building process as elsewhere, but they can still be important where a builder sells on the whole or part of a site.
+Secondly, we can look at letters of reliance, collateral warranties and similar which can still be important, particularly where a builder sells on the whole or part of a site.